-James is a second-year undergraduate at Peterhouse reading Chinese Studies.
+James is a third-year undergraduate at Peterhouse reading Chinese Studies.
 He developed a passion for Chinese language and culture while living and working there for several months, and decided to continue to pursue this through his degree.
 As an avid reader of Chinese history and literature, he enjoys looking for ways to understand the Chinese nation as the culmination of longstanding historical trends.

-Lily is a first year undergraduate at Homerton College studying History and Politics.
+Lily is a second year undergraduate at Homerton College studying History and Politics.
 She was born in Shanghai and moved to New Zealand with family in her adolescence.
 Identifying as an 1.2 gen immigrant, she hopes to bring her bilingual perspective to the table.
 She is interested in the Ming empire’s cultural and economic role in the Early Modern world system, the role of women in world history, history of revolutions, and comparative politics.

 Francois is a third year undergraduate reading Philosophy & Psychology at Pembroke College.
 While growing up in Shanghai, he developed a strong interest for the city’s history and its increasingly important role in the world economy.
 His main areas of interest revolve around cognitive science, entrepreneurship and technologies.
 Francois is also passionate about Chinese contemporary art and cinema.